Thermonuclear weapon: Soviet Union

 Casing of the Soviet Tsar Bomba, the largest nuclear weapon ever built and tested, Sarov, Russia.

 The first Soviet fusion design, developed by Andrei Sakharov and Vitaly Ginzburg in 1949 (before the Soviets had a working fission bomb), was dubbed the Sloika, after a Russian layer cake, and was not of the Teller–Ulam configuration.
 It used alternating layers of fissile material and lithium deuteride fusion fuel spiked with tritium (this was later dubbed Sakharov's "First Idea").
 Though nuclear fusion might have been technically achievable, it did not have the scaling property of a "staged" weapon.
-Thus, such a design could not produce thermonuclear weapons whose explosive yields could be made arbitrarily large (unlike U.S. designs at that time).
+Thus, such a design could not produce thermonuclear weapons whose explosive yields could be made arbitrarily large (unlike US designs at that time).
 The fusion layer wrapped around the fission core could only moderately multiply the fission energy (modern Teller–Ulam designs can multiply it 30-fold).
 Additionally, the whole fusion stage had to be imploded by conventional explosives, along with the fission core, substantially increasing the amount of chemical explosives needed.